 Truth at Last explodes the popular myths that Amelia Earhart’s Electra, NR 16020 crashed and sank in the waters off Howland Island on July 2, 1937, or landed on the reef of Nikumaroro Atoll, where the hapless fliers perished soon thereafter of thirst and/or starvation.
 Unlike many Earhart treatments, Truth at Last is a serious book, thoroughly researched and documented to stand up to all the scrutiny and skepticism the critics throw at it.

-The new book, a large 7″ by 10″ paperback offering 370 pages at the same low retail price of $19.95, adds two chapters, a new foreword, several new subsections, the most recent discoveries, rare photos and a near-total rewrite to the mountain of overwhelming witness testimony and documentation presented in the first edition of Truth at Last.
+The new book, a large 7″ by 10″ paperback offering 370 pages at the same low retail price of $19.95, and far less for used copies, adds two chapters, a new foreword, several new subsections, the most recent discoveries, rare photos and a near-total rewrite to the mountain of overwhelming witness testimony and documentation presented in the first edition of Truth at Last.

 With your help and support for this most worthy cause, Truth at Last can become the definitive work on the disappearance of America’s First Lady of Flight.